carlpadilla/terraform-beginner-bootcamp-2023/README.md

 aws sts get-caller-identity
 ```

-We'll need to use AWS IAM to generate a user to access AWS CLI
+Use AWS IAM to generate a user to access AWS CLI

 # Terraform Basics